LandoSot/RNEFMMAD_Udemy/README.md

 Follow the instructions of ***[this](https://docs.expo.io/versions/latest/sdk/safe-area-context/?redirected "SafeAreaContext for Android")*** page to include it.

+### Fix error dedupe
+If you are getting error of register 2 times any component, follow the next steps (***safe-area-context*** in this case):

+1. Deleted node_modules and package.lock or yarn.lock
+   - If you have both files (package.lock and yarn.lock) you should use just one, I personally recommend yarn.lock
+2. Deleted react-native-safe-area-context from Package.json
+3. Execute `yarn install`
+4.
+    - In the Expo managed workflow:
+    `expo install react-native-safe-area-view react-native-safe-area-context`
+    - In bare React Native projects:
+    `yarn add react-native-safe-area-view react-native-safe-area-context`
+- If you're using expo, try again at this point, this should be enough to continue.
+Otherwise, follow the next steps.
+5. Next, you need to link react-native-safe-area-context.
+If you are using autolinking, run npx pod-install again.
+If not, follow [these instructions.](https://github.com/react-navigation/react-native-safe-area-view "Linking Safe Area Context")
+6. Cleaned Xcode Build folder.
+7. Used new simulator without cache.
+8. Build with Xcode.

 ### ID Generator

 To generate random id's in android, you also need some extra help, in this case the use of UUID.